Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 A willing creature you touch is imbued with bravery.
-Until the spell ends, the creature is immune to being frightened and gains temporary hit points equal to your spellcasting ability modifier at the start of each of its turns.
-When the spell ends, the target loses any remaining temporary hit points from this spell.
+Until the spell ends, the creature is immune to being frightened and gains temporary Hit Points equal to your spellcasting ability modifier at the start of each of its turns.
+When the spell ends, the target loses any remaining temporary Hit Points from this spell.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.